paulmcfe/research-bot/research-bot-v5/README.md

-# ResearchBot v6
+# ResearchBot v5

-A multi-agent research assistant built with LangChain 1.0 and LangGraph Supervisor that helps you find and synthesize information from your document collection using coordinated specialist agents with persistent memory.
+A multi-agent research assistant built with LangChain 1.0 and LangGraph Supervisor that helps you find and synthesize information from your document collection using coordinated specialist agents.

 ## Features

 - **Multi-Agent Architecture**: Coordinated team of specialist agents using the Supervisor pattern
-- **Native Memory**: Remembers user research interests, preferences, and conversation context across sessions
 - **Query Analysis**: Dedicated agent for analyzing queries and creating research plans
 - **Document Research**: Specialized agent for searching the knowledge base
 - **Report Writing**: Focused agent for synthesizing findings into coherent responses